syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/HTML%20to%20PDF/Blink/Convert-the-HTML-string-to-PDF-document).

 ## URL to Image

 To convert website URL or local HTML file to Image using Blink rendering engine, refer to the following code snippet.